-Now you can have a close look on both the images to find out the respective coding of pixels.
-Electronic devices have registers which stores these numbers serially or in parallel in binary form and when you click on the image to see it, these numbers are converted back to their respective intensities that appears on the screen.Before we go much into the details of a digital image structure, let’s quickly go through the types of digital images classified according to the color distribution.
-There are three class of images based on color intensities:
+Now you can have a close look at both the images (Fig. 1.1) to find out the respective coding of pixels.
+Electronic devices have registers which store these numbers serially or in parallel in binary form.
+When you click on the image to see it, image pixels appear on the screen after conversion from pixel values to pixel color intensities.

 Types of Images

 Binary images assume only two values 0 and 1 for each of their pixels (same as the example of Fig. 1.1).
 So you pick any pixel from the image and it will be either 0 (coded as pure black) or 1 (coded as pure white).
 Therefore one binary bit is sufficient to encode a pixel of the binary image.
 You barely see these images now as it’s almost obsolete in terms of usage because of its impoverished representation.
 You can find these images in some of the old newspapers, billboards or video games from the archive.
 The reason why they were used earlier is the only advantage they have – low storage requirements.
 And the low memory consumption comes at the cost of image quality.